whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 ...
 ```

 We're almost finished!
 We only need to convert the parsed lists to Elixir lists.
-This can be done in the Erlang code associated with each parsing rule.
-In these Erlang expressions, we have some special atoms available: `'$1'`, `'$2'`, `'$3'` and so on.
-They are replaced by `yecc` with the value returned by the Erlang code associated with the category at the same index on the right-hand side of the rule.
-I swear I just heard you think "what?!"; you're right, this is way easier to understand in practice.
+We can do this in the Erlang code associated with each parsing rule.
+In these Erlang expressions, we have some special atoms available: `'$1'`, `'$2'`, `'$3'` and so on. `yecc` replaces them with the value returned by the Erlang code associated with the category at the same index on the right-hand side of the rule.
+I just heard you think "*what?!*"; you're right, this is way easier to understand in practice.

 ```
 list ->